mainmatter/ember-simple-auth/guides/auth-torii-with-github.md

 If you're still running the app when you save this, you will see it redirect to the `login` route.

-We'll also designate the `login` route as available for unauthenticated access by applying the [UnauthenticatedRouteMixin](http://ember-simple-auth.com/api/classes/UnauthenticatedRouteMixin.html) to it.
+We'll also designate the `login` route as available for unauthenticated access only by applying the [UnauthenticatedRouteMixin](http://ember-simple-auth.com/api/classes/UnauthenticatedRouteMixin.html) to it.
 This will redirect you to the `routeIfAlreadyAuthenticated` which defaults to `index`.
 As you can see, `ember-simple-auth` has sensible and convenient defaults.